isaksamsten/briljant/README.md

 * fast and easy to use n-dimensional arrays for both primitive and reference types with bindings to native BLAS and LAPACK routines

-* experimental support for machine learning methods such as random forest, random shapelet forest

 ## Example

 ```